 If you are bothered with slow response times due to high network traffic, you may not need to get a faster connection.
 The Netscape Proxy Server may provide a solutions.
 By replicating and filtering Web content, you can speed up access considerably.
 Using the “Replication-on-demand” feature, documents or entire sites can be downloaded ahead of time., thereby speeding up access.
 One example implementation of this would be a corporate Web that is managed at a single location.
 The entire contents of the Web (or selected pieces) could replicated to the remote offices.

 Sites on the Internet can also be filtered out as needed.
 Therefore, sites with “questionable” content can be restricted.
 Access can be controlled through username/password combinations, IP address or wildcards.

 Now that we have gone over the basics of setting up our Internet server, we can address the other issues necessary to make a really first rate server.
 That is the subject of the next chapter.

 Next: Running An Internet Server

 Copyright 1996-1998 by James Mohr.
 All rights reserved.
-Used by permission of
+Used by permission of the author.

-Be sure to visit Jim's great Linux Tutorial web site at http://www.linux-tutorial.info/
+Be sure to visit Jim's great Linux Tutorial web site at https://www.linux-tutorial.info/